MarkHanoteau/MarkHanoteau.github.io/assets/2022-09-01-Marketing-Analytics.md

 regarded by practitioners as a proxy for optimizing campaign performance (Interactive Advertising Bureau, 2017).
 Contrary to media mix modeling, it is a bottom-up measurement approach that requires individual-level data (Gartner, 2018).
-Marketing mix modeling is most useful when sales happen in physical stores, and media is allocated towards online and offline channels.
-On the other hand, MTA is preferred when the conversion path happens mostly online, and marketers have user-level data readily available (Gartner, 2018).

 **Achieve Better Results by Combining Methods**